ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--processor-type value`: Type of processors: 'shared' or 'dedicated' or 'capped'.
 - `--volumes value`: Space separated list of identifiers or names of the volumes to associate with the virtual tape library.
 A minimum of 3 volumes is required.
 - `--key-name value`: Name of SSH key
+- `--sys-type value`: Name of System Type ("s922", "s1022", "e880", "e980").
+Default is "s922".
 - `--storage-type value`: Storage type for virtual tape library deployment when deploying a stock image (use "ibmcloud pi storage-types" to see available storage types in the targeted region).
 If --storage-pool or --storage-affinity is provided then this it cannot be specified.
 Only valid when one of the IBM supplied stock images is deployed.
 - `--storage-pool value`: Storage pool for virtual tape library deployment.
 Only valid when you deploy one of the IBM supplied stock images.
 - `--storage-affinity value`: Affinity policy for storage pool selection.
 Valid values are "affinity" and "anti-affinity".
-If --storage-pool is provided then this it cannot be specified
+If --storage-pool is provided then this it cannot be specified.
-- `--storage-affinity-instance value`: PVM instance or VTL identifier or name to base storage affinity policy against; required if "--storage-affinity affinity" is specified and --storage-affinity-volume is not provided
+- `--storage-affinity-instance value`: PVM instance or VTL identifier or name to base storage affinity policy against; required if "--storage-affinity affinity" is specified and --storage-affinity-volume is not provided.
-- `--storage-affinity-volume value`: Volume identifier or name to base storage affinity policy against; required if "--storage-affinity affinity" is specified and --storage-affinity-instance is not provided
+- `--storage-affinity-volume value`: Volume identifier or name to base storage affinity policy against; required if "--storage-affinity affinity" is specified and --storage-affinity-instance is not provided.
-- `--storage-anti-affinity-instances value`: Space separated list of PVM instance or VTL identifiers or names to base storage affinity policy against; required if "--storage-affinity anti-affinity" is specified and --storage-anti-affinity-volumes is not provided
+- `--storage-anti-affinity-instances value`: Space separated list of PVM instance or VTL identifiers or names to base storage affinity policy against; required if "--storage-affinity anti-affinity" is specified and --storage-anti-affinity-volumes is not provided.
 - `--storage-anti-affinity-volumes value`: Space separated list of volume identifiers or names to base storage affinity policy against; required if "--storage-affinity anti-affinity" is specified and --storage-anti-affinity-instances is not provided
 - `--pin-policy value`: Pin policy ("none", "soft", "hard").
 Default is "none".
-- `--replicants value`: Number of duplicate virtual tape libraries to create in this request.
-- `--replicant-scheme value`: Naming scheme to use for duplicate virtual tape libraries ("suffix", "prefix").
-- `--replicant-affinity-policy value`: Affinity policy to use when multicreate is used ("affinity", "anti-affinity").
 - `--placement-group value`: The placement group ID of the group that the virtual tape library will be added to.
+- `--shared-processor-pool value`: The shared processor pool ID of the pool that the virtual tape library will be in.
-- `--json`: Format output in JSON -->
+- `--json`: Format output in JSON.

 ---